 The Institute’s name was changed to The Susan Love MD Breast Cancer Research Foundation in 2000 to honor Dr. Love and her visionary work.
 Since then, Dr. Love has expanded the Foundation nationally and increased its funding base.
 In 2004, the Foundation, renamed Dr. Susan Love Foundation for Breast Cancer Research, moved from Santa Barbara to Pacific Palisades, in Los Angeles.

-In 2008, the Army of Women, our flagship program was launched.
+In 2008, the Love Research Army, our flagship program was launched.
 This groundbreaking initiative connects more than 390,000 women, men and non-binary people with and without breast cancer, to researchers committed to solving the most important breast cancer questions.
 The goal of the Army is to forge partnerships between members and the scientific community.